sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

   - Scala Tutorial
 ---

-When we talk about Free Monad, almost everyone just tell us Free Monad can split the definition and implementation of program which is more flexible and easy to do test.
+When we talk about Free Monad, almost everyone just tell us Free Monad can split the definition and implementation of program which is more flexible and easy to test.
 But this is just the result of using Free Monad, no one tell us why we need it and how it was created.

 In this blog, we will try to find out the motivation of Free Monad in code level and infer it by ourself.